 Prices accurate at the time of posting

 Dermalogica is a reputable skincare brand and some of their products carry pretty hefty price tags.
 This is one of them.
 Honestly, I would never have paid £64 for an eye cream.
-Plus, I would never have thought to browse an anti-aging range because I’m only 24.
+Plus, I would never have thought to browse an anti-aging range because at the time of writing, I’m only 24.

 Packaging & First Impressions